raftco/wp-prelaunchr/readme.txt

 = Features =

-* Referral Tracking
+* Referral tracking
+* Set and manage referral rewards / prizes
-* View Submissions within the Dashboard
+* View submissions within the WP dashboard
-* Custom Reward Groups/Levels
-* CSV Exporter
+* Export submission to CSV
+* Anti Spam honeypot field
 * Akismet Integration
+* Developer Friendly
+* Theme integration - with templates that can be overridden

 = Add-ons =

-Paid Support, themes and dd-ons, such as the __mailchimp__  can be [found here](http://wp-prelaunchr.com).
+Paid Support, themes and add-ons, such as the __mailchimp addon__ can be [found here](http://wp-prelaunchr.com).
 Take a look!

 = Contributing and reporting bugs =